-- Return the animal back to the SPCA Centre when they have recovered or are scheduled for return
+- Return the animal back to SPCA when they have recovered

 Which animals need foster care?

-- Animals with diseases contagious to other animals who can’t be housed at the centre
+- Animals with diseases contagious to other animals (e.g. ringworm or calici virus) who can’t be housed at the vet centre.

 Can I foster if I have my own animals?

 Yes, we welcome pet owners as foster volunteers.
 Please keep in mind there is always a health risk when exposing your pets to other animals, in any setting.
 So we ask that your own animals be fully vaccinated.